Kirsten "Kit" Belgum

 "Popularizing the World: Karl Andrée’s Globus" forthcoming in Colloquia Germanica, (Special issue on travel literature) summer 2015.

-"Distant Reception: Bringing Germany Books to America" forthcoming in volume on Digital Humanities Ed.
+"Distant Reception: Bringing Germany Books to America."
+Distant Readings: Topologies of German Culture in the Long Nineteenth Century.
+Ed.
 Lynne Tatlock and Matt Erlin.
 Rochester: Camden House, 2014.
 209-227.

 "'For the glory of my country': Defining America in Webster's American Dictionary and Lieber's Encyclopaedia Americana," Nineteenth-Century Contexts 35:3 (July 2013): 253-274. [on-line at: http://dx.doi.org/10.1080/08905495.2013.806714]